pkerspe/yii2-simple-cms/README.md

 http://yourserver/simplecms_backend

-Then you should see CMS Administration Backend with a root node in the page-tree.
+Then you should see the Simple CMS Administration Backend with a root node in the page-tree.
 By right-clicking on the root node you can add new pages to the page tree.
 Each page has multiple language versions, so you can create common page tree structure for all different language versions.
-Via drag and drop you can rearange the positions and orders of the pages.
+Via drag and drop you can rearange the positions of the pages within the page tree.
 Each page (except for the root node) can be set to one of three states:
 - visible: it will show up in the rendered navigation by the navigation widget
 - hidden: the page won't be shown in the navigation, yet it can be linked of found in the search